-The RITMO project is funded by the Michigan Institute of Data Science and aims at reinventing urban transportation and mobility.
-It builds on two key enablers, connected and automated vehicles, and leverages the tremendous progress in data science to design and operate a new generation of on-demand urban transit systems.
+The RITMO project focuses on urban transportation and mobility.
+It builds on two key enablers, connected and automated vehicles, and leverages the tremendous progress in artificial intelligence, data science, and operations research to design and operate a new generation of on-demand urban transit systems.
 RITMO assembles a multi-disciplinary team of researchers, from computer science, industrial and operations engineering, medicine, the school of information, urban planning, and the transportation research institute.
+One of the main focuses of the project is to improve accessibility to jobs, health-care, and education for all segments of the population.

 Data Science for Transportation